TW: as the title mentions, this post discusses addiction and rehabs frankly. take care of yourself first and please reach out for help if you need it.

 We’ve all seen the commercials for places like Cliffside Malibu or The Addiction Network that use shock tactics or serene views to entice you to learn more about their services and availability.
 What John Oliver goes into in this episode is how rehab clinics aren’t often based on evidence-based research or barely check in on their graduates (sometimes it’s just a phone call and if you know an addict in full-blown addiction, they’re fantastic liars).
 John Oliver also does a great job in this episode about the money maker even urine tests can be and how some, not all, places are really just in it for the money.
 Which is awful, considering who they’re marketing to.

-This of course isn’t to say hat there aren’t great facilities out there because there are.
+This, of course, isn’t to say that there aren’t great facilities out there because there are.
 And it’s sucks that a few bad eggs give the whole industry a sour name.

 Which brings me to a song that I have recently become an avid listener of.
 It’s by Machine Gun Kelly, called “Habits”.
 Come to find out, it’s about MGK’s battle with cocaine addiction in his youth and it’s a great song about unhealthy habits, how you often don’t realize it’s too late until it’s really too late.
 I really do feel like we don’t have honest, real conversations about addiction or mental health because they’re not fun, sexy topics.
 We look at drugs and alcohol as a way to escape reality and there are so many songs about partying, imbibing, and more that it can seem like nobody really can ever have a problem with substances.
 And if we do learn a loved one struggles with addiction, it’s easy to dismiss it — like it’s easy to just say no or that it’s their fault.